bacalhau-project/bacalhau/docs/about-bacalhau/architecture.md

 Output volumes are mounted to the docker container at the location specified.
 In the example above, any content written to /output_folder will be made available within the apples folder in the job results CID.

 Once the job has run on the executor - the contents of stdout and stderr will be added to any named output volumes the job has used (in this case apples) and all those entities will be packaged into the results folder which is then published to ipfs via the verifier.

-### Networking

-Jobs should only require dependencies that are baked into their Docker images and the input files mounted from IPFS in order to produce their output, therefore egress access to the network is currently disabled.